Palo Alto Unified School District: Greene Middle School

-J. L. Stanford Middle School
+Jane Lathrop Stanford Middle School

 Jane Lathrop Stanford Middle School, formerly Ray Lyman Wilbur Junior High School and known locally as JLS, is located at 480 East Meadow Dr., Palo Alto, CA 94306.
-The school mascot is the panther.
+The school mascot is the Panther.

 The 2018–19 school year had 1,137 students in attendance.
 The student population was 54% male and 46% female.
 Its racial makeup was 44% Asian, 32% Caucasian, 12% Hispanic, 1% African American, and 11% Other (including multiple races).

 The land that Jane Lathrop Stanford Middle School and the adjoining Fairmeadow Elementary School now sit on were once owned by three farmers.
 The farmers sold their land to real estate developer Joseph Eichler, who later donated the land to the district.

 Founded in 1953, the school was originally named after Ray Lyman Wilbur, one of the early presidents of Stanford University.
 After Jordan Middle School closed due to lack of enrollment in 1985, the two schools were merged at the Wilbur school location and it was renamed Jane Lathrop Stanford after Jane Stanford, co-founder with her husband, Leland Stanford, of Stanford University.